-For the first sixty years, the kings of Judah aimed at re-establishing their authority over the kingdom of the other ten tribes, so that there was a state of perpetual war between them.
-For the next eighty years there was no open war between them.
+For the first 60 years, the kings of Judah aimed at re-establishing their authority over the kingdom of the other 10 tribes, so that there was a state of perpetual war between them.
+For the next 80 years, there was no open war between them.

-The kingdom maintained a separate existence for three hundred and eighty-nine years.
+The kingdom maintained a separate existence for 389 years.
 It occupied an area of 3,435 square miles.